Our2020View/Our2020View.github.io/ammeter.md

 The web reports that these Therma Heat holding tank heater pad thermostats close their contactor at a temperature of 45 degrees F (7 degrees C) as things cool, and have a turn off temperature of 67 degrees F (19 degrees C) as things warm.
 As I mentioned before, my assumption in all of this has been that I have a wiring issue, and not a problem associated with these two thermostats.

 So, that is where I am as of July 2022.
 Hopefully I will be able to continue my tank heater troubleshooting as some point soon.
 I will not bother installing the ammeter until I have made sure I can get the tank heaters working.
-If you have made it through to the end of this page and have a problem similar to mine, hopefully the troubleshooting I have done so far is of some help.

 <br>